 Most popular destinations in Slovenia are connected by railway.

-However, rain transfer can be quite slow when travelling around Slovenia, as we do not have speed trains and rides usually include many local stops.
+However, rain transfer can be quite slow when traveling around Slovenia, as we do not have speed trains, and rides usually include many local stops.

 Cycling around Slovenia is fantastic.

 Low traffic and good quality local roads are very suitable for cyclists.

 If you would like to explore Slovenia by bike, we highly recommend booking a special